i. Leading Examples of 3D Models and Open Access

 Decisions should be made during the digitization process that will impact the ease with which these properties can be added.
 Therefore it is helpful—although not necessarily critical—to consider how you plan to treat these properties during the planning phase.

-In the real world, understanding of the visible physical properties as described above rely in part upon interaction between viewer perspective and the object, but also on the lighting environment surrounding both.
+Understanding of the visible physical properties as described above rely in part upon interaction between viewer perspective and the cultural resource, but also on the lighting environment surrounding both.
 The same is true when viewing a digital 3D model of a cultural resource that is said to be lit or shadeless, depending on whether or not simulated lighting is present during the digital viewing experience.

 Just as in a museum environment, lighting can make a huge difference to how a cultural resource is visually presented, which in turn has an effect on how an object is understood by a viewer.30